ipfs/devgrants/open-grants/active-local-discovery-in-brave.md

 <!-- Who is backing this project?
 How will they pay the implementers?
 If you have not already added your information to [FUNDING](../FUNDING.md), you can do so now and link it here.
 Include a legal entity name if possible.

-Any other organizations that choose to add their support to this RFP will do so in this section.
+Any other organizations that choose to add their support to this Targeted Grant will do so in this section.
 -->

 This grant is funded by Protocol Labs.